SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 SAP + Salesforce (CRM and Order-to-Cash)

-- Orders requiring manual entry in SAP
+- Orders requiring manual entry into SAP

-- Duplicate and inconsistent customer data
+- Duplicated and inconsistent customer data

 Typical flows: